 After failed attempts to establish radio contact with what were then suspected to be militants and having no other indication that the attendees were actually “friendlies,” the drone operator was given a go-ahead to launch the attack on the gathering.
 On that fateful Saturday evening, the Predator drone soaring a mile over the north Green Bay suberbs launched its radar-guided AGM-114 Hellfire missile and struck the reception area with pinpoint accuracy, just as the DJ was announcing the arrival of the wedding party.

 The incident report reveals that the drone pilot believed the targets on the ground appeared to be militants wielding weapons and firing them into the air in an act of aggression.
-It turns out, the guests were merely conducting a “raise the roof” dance move as part of the DJ’s appeal for support and “a little energy” while the wedding party arrived to take their seats at the head table.
+It turns out, the guests were merely conducting a “raise the roof” dance move as part of the DJ’s appeal “to welcome the happy couple with a little energy” while the wedding party arrived to take their seats at the head table.

-The CIA admitted that it had briefly lost contact with the drone earlier that morning and once communication had been re-established, the drone operator was unaware that it had wandered so far off course and was by then cruising over Michigan’s Upper Peninsula.
+The CIA admitted that it had briefly lost contact with the drone earlier that morning and once communication had been re-established, the drone operator was unaware that it had wandered so far off course.
+By then, the drone was cruising over Michigan’s Upper Peninsula.
 Upon taking control, reports indicated that he guided the armed UAV south towards Green Bay thinking that it was the Afghan city of Khogyani.

-According to the CIA, once the operator regained control of the drone, he followed the proper protocols, continued his counter-insurgency mission and re-initiated the search for enemy combatants.
+According to the CIA, the operator continued his counter-insurgency mission and re-initiated the search for enemy combatants.
 The CIA maintains that this unfortunate accident could have been avoided had the victims properly identified themselves as friendlies by activating their IFF [Identification Friend or Foe] transponders, which clearly would have alerted the drone operator to call off the attack.

 Coalition forces have since issued an apology to the families of the victims for completely ruining what otherwise would have been a really great day.